 It is shameful that anyone in the US goes hungry.
 If I can be part of the solution, I’m happy to do so.

 Q. What is your most memorable experience volunteering with the Food Bank?

 A. I’ve watched the way this organization has grown and continued to learn the best ways to accomplish what you’re trying to do.
 For example, we’re now being more intentional with how we place the products in the boxes to make sure everything travels nicely and can fit.
 On one Saturday shift, I helped to pack 1,647 boxes!
 Normally, we pack 1,000.
 It felt great to accomplish our record for the most boxes packed in a 3-hour timeframe and to see how many people were going to be helped by our hard work.

 Q. What would you say to someone who is interested in volunteering with us?

 A. It is very physical work, and during the summer it is hot and sweaty – but it is critical work!
 It needs to be done and we need people to do it.

 Q. What are you most looking forward to in the coming months?

 A. I am looking forward to going back to some sort of normalcy.
 I am also looking forward to a day when we don’t have to pack food anymore, because the need is not there.

-To become and CAFB volunteer and join thousands of others who are helping get good food to their neighbors during this difficult time and beyond, sign up at volunteer.capitalareafoodbank.org.
+To become a CAFB volunteer and join thousands of others who are helping get good food to their neighbors during this difficult time and beyond, sign up at volunteer.capitalareafoodbank.org.